myreceiptt/nota-markdown/archived-oioi/2025/11/alignment-call.md

 ---
 description: >-
   Just a small note before our call on Monday: The 2 years of raw data you sent me last month will be very useful.
-I haven’t fully cleaned or mapped it yet because I think we need to look at it together and agree on the “target structure” for the simulation (which fields we treat as source of truth, how to classify events, etc.).
-One of my goals for this call is to align on that mapping so I can move forward with the first simulation right after.
+I haven’t fully cleaned or mapped it yet because I think we need to look at it together.
 icon: markdown
 cover: ../../../.gitbook/assets/GnqSSpvagAAr5vT.jpeg
 coverY: 0